iswunistuttgart/Evergreen-Client/readme.md

 | <a href="http://https://github.com/vpulim/node-soap">Node-Soap</a> | This module lets you connect to web services using SOAP |
 | <a href="http://https://github.com/mzabriskie/axios">Axios</a> | Promise based HTTP client for the browser and node.js |
 | <a href="https://socket.io/">Socket.io</a>| Socket.io is a JavaScript library for realtime web applications.
 It enables realtime, bi-directional communication between web clients and servers |

+## License:
+This project is licensed under the terms of the GPL 3.0 license.
+For more details have a look on License.txt